DBP11: Lilywhite Lilith | DBP11.WAD

 Jaxxoon R

 This one is a large forest area with a couple of buildings.
+It starts off

-some windows yourself to progress, just mind what's behind them!
+to progress, just mind what's behind them!

 MAP05: Silent Sorrow in Empty Boats